ricardomm7/leaflink/docs/sprintC/us023/02.analysis/Readme.md

-# US023 - Assign a Team to an entry in the Agenda
+# US023 - Assign a Team to an toDoEntry in the Agenda

 ## 2. Analysis